kaspth/CVArrayTableViewController/README.md

-## CVTableViewArrayDataSource
+## CVArrayTableViewController

-`CVTableViewArrayDataSource` is reusable data source and delegate for `UITableView`.
+`CVArrayTableViewController` is reusable data source and delegate for `UITableView`.

 ## Usage